 Read on below to find out how to watch 'Jurassic World Dominion' and learn everything about its ins and outs.

 Where to stream Jurassic World Dominion?

-The good news is that 'Jurassic World Dominion' is already available to watch at home despite the fact it’s still playing in theaters; you can buy or rent it digitally on Amazon Prime Video (opens in new tab), Google Play (opens in new tab), YouTube (opens in new tab), and Apple TV (opens in new tab).
+Otherwise, the good news is that 'Jurassic World Dominion' is available to watch at home via the usual streaming sites; you can buy or rent it digitally on Amazon Prime Video (opens in new tab), Google Play (opens in new tab), YouTube (opens in new tab), and Apple TV (opens in new tab).
 The film currently costs $30 to buy and $20 (£16) to rent.

 Jurassic World Dominion trailers